lsraj/paymentApp/README.md

 ## 7) Work in Progress

- * API gateway deployment with terraform
  * SNS deployment with terraform.
 And Sending the notification from Lambda code
- * Cognito deployment with terraform

 ## 8) Notes from Testing
 * https://developer.paypal.com/docs/api/payments/v1 does support only limited currencies.
 I tried with ["USD", "INR", "EUR", "JPY", "GBP"] and found that ["USD", "EUR", "GBP"] supported